University of North Texas System: University of North Texas at Dallas

 The University of North Texas at Dallas (formerly known as the System Center and UNT Dallas Campus) is a university established as a branch campus of the University of North Texas in 2000.
 In April 2009, the Texas Higher Education Coordinating Board certified this enrollment and granted UNT Dallas status as an independent general academic institution.
 Now, the freestanding school is known as the University of North Texas at Dallas, the first public university within Dallas city limits.
 Freshmen and sophomores were admitted for the first time in the fall of 2010.
 Initially operated as a unit within the UNT System, the University of North Texas at Dallas College of Law was founded in the fall of 2014, and was realigned within UNT Dallas on September 1, 2015.
+Their athletic program competes in the Red River Athletic Conference as a part of the NAIA.

 University of North Texas New College at Frisco

 UNT opened the Frisco satellite campus in Spring 2016.
-Undergraduate programs include criminal justice, sports management and, strategic corporate communication; M.B.A's are also available at this campus.
+Undergraduate programs include criminal justice, sports management and, strategic corporate communication; MBAs are also available at this campus.